arjunroyihrpa/mammoth-commons/mammoth_commons/README.md

 | `externals.py`    | Supporting methods for module creation, for example that automate safe running of third-party code.                                                                    |

 :warning: Contributions will be accepted only for the `datasets/` and `models/` directories.
-The rest need some knowledge of the MAMMOth toolkit's internal workings to properly understand.
+The rest need some knowledge of the MIA-BIAS toolkit's common internal workings across all platforms to properly understand.
-Furthermore, make sure that libraries other than those in `requirements.txt` (**not** the text with [all] requirements) are import from within functions.
+Furthermore, make sure that libraries other than those in `requirements.txt` (**not** the text with [all] requirements) are imported from within functions.
+The canary test in GitHub actions tests for this scenario.
+Replicate it locally to assert that you have not mistakenly added an import.